-- The compostable bags were viewed as a cost effective, easy to use, clean, and a strong component to the program compared to using food scrap containers without bags/bag dispensers.
+- The compostable bags were viewed as a cost effective, easy to use, clean, and a strong component to the program compared to using food scrap containers without bags or bag dispensers.

 - Residents were happy that compostable bags were provided at a central location that provided a bulk purchase opportunity which is more economical than retail.

-When asked about whether Alexa Kielty, Residential Zero Waste Specialist, would use EcoSafe for her organic diversion programs, Alexa responded:
+When asked about whether Alexa Kielty, Senior Coordinator for the City of San Francisco Department of the Environment, would use EcoSafe for her organic diversion programs, Alexa responded:

 “For high-rise buildings in San Francisco, compostable bags are critical to get full participation in the City’s composting program.
 The compostable bags serve as the best vehicle to get compostable material from residents’ apartments to the composting bin which typically is not available on the same floor.
 By implementing EcoSafe’s program, we have seen a decrease in contamination and particularly plastic bag contamination in the composting bin.”

 EcoSafe’s compostable bags, combined with the EcoSafe MultiRes® delivery program of support, educational materials, posters, bags, and dispensers enables multi-resident locations to do right by the planet, by their city by-laws, and by their residents.
-By introducing a system mindset of food scrap separation, residents can become active and informed participants.
+By introducing a system mindset of food scrap separation and collection, residents can become active and informed participants.